huggingface/transformers/examples/pytorch/audio-classification/README.md

     --evaluation_strategy epoch \
     --save_strategy epoch \
     --load_best_model_at_end True \
+    --metric_for_best_model accuracy \
     --save_total_limit 3 \
     --seed 0 \
     --push_to_hub
 ```

-On a single V100 GPU (16GB), this script should run in ~10 minutes and yield accuracy of **98.4%**.
+On a single V100 GPU (16GB), this script should run in ~14 minutes and yield accuracy of **98.26%**.

-👀 See the results here: [anton-l/wav2vec2-base-keyword-spotting](https://huggingface.co/anton-l/wav2vec2-base-keyword-spotting)
+👀 See the results here: [anton-l/wav2vec2-base-ft-keyword-spotting](https://huggingface.co/anton-l/wav2vec2-base-ft-keyword-spotting)

 ## Multi-GPU